Masouleh Village in Northern Iran

 During the winter and as a result of the great amount of snowfall, the weather in Masouleh village is so cold and the roads reaching it sometimes get banned for days, however, the trees and houses covered with white snow create an astonishing view, and living the lives of the people in Masouleh Village during winter, would be a really unique experience.
 Thanks to the mild weather and less rainfall, spring and summer are the best seasons for visiting Masouleh Village.
 But, for most of the people, autumns are the most amazing time of the year for having a trip to Masouleh Village.
 In spite of the great amount of rainfall, the weather is not very cold and the landscapes are so colorful which blows every visitors’ mind.

 There are two cozy hotels inside Masouleh Village and some other hotels on the road of Masouleh that travelers can book before arriving Masouleh.
 There are also many clean and cozy village houses and ecolodges that travelers can book with lower prices and enjoy a more authentic experience.

 Tours to Masouleh Village

-Although Masouleh Village in north of Iran is not usually included on Iran classic and culture tours, this is a highly recomended place especially on your second travel to Iran.
+Although Masouleh Village in north of Iran, it is not usually included in Iran classic and culture tours, this is a highly recomended place.
 There are two PackToIran Iran tours that include the wonderful Masouleh Village.
 If you are keen to visit this village, checkout North of Iran Tour and North and Northwest Iran Tour and choose between them.
 In your trip to Iran, try not to miss the nature, the cities, and more important of all, the memorable and diverse food, in northern part of Iran.